mrjoncastro/admin-panel-umadeus/README.md

 ## Additional Features

-- Notification bell highlights pending sign-ups and orders for coordinators.
+- Interactive notification bell lists pending sign-up names and fields outside the header.
 - Mobile navigation includes a "back to top" button for easier scrolling.
 - Search forms for orders and registrations adapt to the user role and allow busca pelo nome do inscrito.